Backstock Overview

 • Location

-Locations help teams understand where the bins are physically located.
-Stores have complete control over the names of these locations.
+Locations help teams track where the bins are physically located.

 • Onsite